 You’ve got a fleet of trucks or other assets to manage, and you recognize that safety, security, efficiency and on-time performance are all important to your operations.
 How do you find the right person (or people) to make that happen?

-Here are some traits to look for when seeking or hiring a person to drive your fleet management.
+Here are some traits to look for when seeking or hiring a person to drive your fleet maintenance.

 Someone who can balance demands